phsym/prettytable-rs/README.md

 ## Using macros

 To make the code simpler, the `table!` macro is there for you.
-The following code would produce the exact same output :
+The following code would produce the same output :
 ```rust
 #[macro_use] extern crate prettytable;